You are here

 All Nunavut-based non-profit organizations in good legal standing with Nunavut Legal Registries can apply for funding to start or maintain a licensed childcare facility.

 The Department of Education licenses community early childhood facilities under the Child Day Care Act, providing start-up and annual operations funding to non-profit licensed child care facilities and family day homes.

-Regional offices administer applications and act is liaisons between non-profit organizations and the division of Early Childhood Education.
+Regional offices administer applications and act as liaisons between non-profit organizations and the division of Early Childhood Education.

-To be eligible, an organization must be registered as a non-profit, and be in good standing with Nunavut Legal Registries.
+To be eligible for funding, an organization must be registered as a non-profit, and be in good standing with Nunavut Legal Registries.

 Eligibility and Licensing

 Anyone can apply for a childcare facility license.